How to Fix a Gurgling Toilet (Step-by-Step Guide to Stop the Noise Fast)

 3. Sewer Line Issues

-If the main sewer line is partially blocked, it can affect multiple fixtures in your home.
-You may notice:
+If the main sewer line is partially blocked, it affects multiple fixtures.

 • Gurgling toilets